 Scenario: You are a housing support officer who often visit houses of your tenants alone as part of your job.
-You carry a MicroGuard lone worker safety device provided by Peoplesafe for your personal safety.
+You carry a Peoplesafe lone worker device for your personal safety.

 A Duress code is any memorised code word or phrase dropped into a message or conversation by an individual, who is being coerced by one or more hostile persons.
 The main purpose of a duress code is to warn others that you are being forced to do something against your will (Tvtropes, 2018).